jamesliudotcc/wallet-photos/README.md

 - Styling.
 Maybe more like cards for the photos and comments.
 - Better admin controls.
 Delete comments.
 Delete users even with comments.
 - Email subscriptions.
 Users can opt into a digest email of photos.
+- No <3 button after the user has already said <3 to a photo.
+- Ratchet up Typescript strictness and remove all //@ts-ignore directives.
+Create new type definitions if required.
+- Submit some bug reports to libraries.
+- Password reset.